English

 At North Borough Junior School, we believe that a rich English curriculum should motivate our pupils to become life-long readers: embracing reading for pleasure; experimenting with ambitious vocabulary; and writing for a variety of purposes.
 This is nurtured through the children designing and creating their own reading incentive programme ‘Book Busters’ which rewards children for reading as often as they can.
 Our overarching aspiration is to ensure every child leaves us as a confident reader and is prepared for secondary education.

-Teachers work hard to plan and use a wide variety of high quality picture books, novels and poems which are language rich and interesting the children.
+Teachers work hard to plan and use a wide variety of high quality picture books, novel, informations texts and poems which are language rich and are interesting for the children.
 Our aim is to inspire our pupils through exciting texts which spark their interests and encourage them to ask questions to gain further meaning.
 Where possible this links to the topic in curriculum or science to help the children develop a deeper understanding of what they are learning.
 Teachers are not afraid to adapt the Reading curriculum to engage our diverse groups of pupils, modelling that different children enjoy different books and, by extension book choice is personal one.

 We believe that our pupils need to develop secure skills in reading and work closely to support pupils joining us from KS1, aiming to ensure there is consistency in the approach to teaching of reading skills.
 We value the importance of quality teaching of early reading skills and quickly identify pupils who need continued support in this stage of learning to read.
 We offer continued phonics teaching using Read Write Inc Phonics as an intervention for pupils who have not yet completed the programme whilst in Year 2 or pupils new to the English language.